Marcus Edwards

-Marcus Edwards (born 3 December 1998) is an English professional footballer who plays as a winger or attacking midfielder for club Burnley.
+Marcus Edwards (born 3 December 1998) is an professional footballer who plays as a right winger or attacking midfielder for club Burnley.
+Born in England, he plays for the Cyprus national team.

-Born in England to an English father and a Greek Cypriot mother, he began his senior career at Tottenham Hotspur, where he made one substitute appearance in the EFL Cup.
+Edwards began his senior career at Tottenham Hotspur, where he made one substitute appearance in the EFL Cup.
 He was transferred to Vitória de Guimarães in 2019 and was sold to Sporting in January 2022 for an initial €7.67 million.
 He has played over 100 Primeira Liga games and holds the record for most goals by an English player in that league.

 Edwards earned 49 caps for England from under-16 to under-20 level, scoring 15 goals.
 He was part of the under-19 team that won the 2017 European Championship.
+He switched allegiances to Cyprus in September 2026, making his senior international debut later that month.

 Club career

 Tottenham Hotspur

 Edwards joined the academy system at Tottenham Hotspur at the age of eight and progressed through the ranks and played initially as a centre forward.
 On 2 August 2016, he signed his first professional contract with Tottenham after a protracted period of negotiations amidst interest from other clubs.

 Edwards joined the Tottenham first team in the summer of 2016 for their pre-season tour and produced some impressive performances in pre-season matches.
 He was given a squad number of 48 ahead of the 2016–17 season.
 On 20 September 2016, Mauricio Pochettino likened Edwards to a young Lionel Messi due to his low centre of gravity and ability to beat a man.
 The next day Edwards made his competitive debut in the EFL Cup third round at home to Gillingham, coming on as a substitute for the final 15 minutes in place of Vincent Janssen and taking a shot that was saved by Stuart Nelson in a 5–0 win.
 However, he injured his ankle in October which required surgery, and was sidelined for a long period to recover from the injury.

 On 29 July 2017, Edwards signed a new contract at Tottenham, keeping him at the club until 2020.
 In the UEFA Youth League, he scored twice in a 4–0 win over Borussia Dortmund on 13 September.
 He went on to make five appearances and scoring two more goals throughout the group stage.